ddevaraibm/pricing/standard_account.md

 The {{site.data.keyword.Bluemix}} Standard Account Limited Release introduces a new free account, which offers a new way to work in the {{site.data.keyword.Bluemix_notm}} Public Cloud.
 The Standard account never expires, unlike the 30-day {{site.data.keyword.Bluemix_notm}} trial.
 You can continue to work on your {{site.data.keyword.Bluemix_notm}} applications without any concerns about time restrictions.
 {:shortdesc}

-Users in the United Kingdom and United States are eligible for the Standard account.
+Users in the United Kingdom and US South regions are eligible for the Standard account.
 If you are not in either region, you can still create a Standard account by asking a friend for an invite or reaching out to our sales team at sales@bluemix.net.
 Once you have a Standard account, you can invite friends and colleagues to participate.

 ## Introducing the {{site.data.keyword.Bluemix_notm}} Standard account
 {: #standardaccount}